klandon/rbac-demo/README.md

 Context "rbac-demo" created.
 ```

-- At this point george is in the config and has a set context to point the docker-desktop cluster but we are still active on the old context, lets change that
+- At this point george is in the config and has a set context to point the docker-desktop cluster but we are still active on the old context, change that

 ```
 github/rbac-demo/.certs  master ✗ system                                                                                                                                                                                              35m ⚑ ✚ ◒